Dick pic: Analysis

 Although women, non-binary people and transgender men may engage in sexting and sending genital images, dick pics are commonly understood to be a cisgender male activity.
-There is no widespread female counterpart to the unsolicited dick pic; unsolicited genital images are overwhelmingly sent by people with penises.
+There is no widespread female counterpart to the unsolicited dick pic; unsolicited genital images are overwhelmingly sent by men.

 Motivations for sending a dick pic vary widely, as do responses to receiving one.
 Like sexting in general, the sending and receiving of solicited dick pics is common among adults; motivated by positive factors like relationship enhancement, it is linked to positive psychological outcomes.
-The sending of an unsolicited dick pic may be motivated by positive or negative factors, and recipients of unsolicited dick pics may react positively or negatively; women tend to react negatively, and same-sex-attracted men tend to react positively.
+The sending of an unsolicited dick pic may be motivated by positive or negative factors, and recipients of unsolicited dick pics may react positively or negatively; women tend to react negatively, and homosexual men tend to react positively.

 Motivations for sending unsolicited dick pics

 The sender of an unsolicited dick pic may do so under the assumption that recipients will be excited or impressed by the penis or the boldness of the gesture.
 A demonstration of masculinity (particularly toxic masculinity), it is indicative of narcissism.
 A 2019 study in the Journal of Sex Research demonstrates that senders of unsolicited dick pics tend to have narcissistic personality traits.
 Some senders say that they are looking for admiration of their virility, or think of the act as flirtation.
 Behavioral problems due to psychological trauma may contribute to narcissism.

 Disregarding recipient desire is characteristic of hostile sexism, sexual deviance and hedonism.
 The vast majority of victims view unsolicited dick pics as offensive.

 By deliberately crossing boundaries, the sender simulates courage and attempts to assert dominance (sometimes aware of their negative consequences).
 Rejection and criticism may lead to retaliatory abusive and aggressive behavior as the receiver compensates for the power difference and does not validate the sender's dominance or masculinity.
 The negative reactions of the receiving party (often anger or disgust) may not be motivated by the photo itself, but by its unsolicited nature.

 According to researchers, men tend to overestimate female sexual interest in them for evolutionary reasons; women tend to underestimate men's sexual interest in them.
-This overestimation (sexual overperception bias) may cause a man to feel entitled to positive feedback from a recipient – typically a woman – and assume that the sexually-aroused recipient will reciprocate.
+This overestimation (sexual overperception bias) may cause a man to feel entitled to positive feedback from a recipient – typically a woman – and assume that the sexually aroused recipient will reciprocate.

-Australian psychologist Andrea Woling published a 2017 study saying that dick pics are a primitive way to interest an interlocutor, get acquainted, and indicate one's intentions.Surveys of men who sent dick pics indicate that most expected to receive intimate photos in return.
+Australian psychologist Andrea Woling published a 2017 study saying that dick pics are a primitive way to interest an interlocutor, get acquainted, and indicate one's intentions.
+Surveys of men who sent dick pics indicate that most expected to receive intimate photos in return.
 Dick pics may also be a form of Internet trolling, with women saying that unfamiliar users sent them an unsolicited dick pic after they refused to meet or ignored a greeting.